zachlewis/mold/README.md

 composetest_build_app_1 exited with code 0
 composetest_build_img_1 exited with code 1
 ```

+Another aspect that mold handles is separating the build images from the deployment images i.e builds happen in 1 container
+and the resulting artifacts are then used to build the final image which will be published to a registry.

 ### 2. What are the system requirements to run mold?